Board of Directors (2019- 2020)

 Ariela Lowenstein, PhD, is the President of Max Stern Yezreel Academic College at the University of Haifa and Co-chair of the Center on Aging, Intergenerational Relations and Health.
 She is Chair of the Foundation Assisting Holocaust Survivors in Israel Scientific Advisory Committee, and serves on Israeli governmental and local agencies as a consultant and a policy advisor.
 Previously, Dr. Lowenstein has served as chair of the European Behavioral, Social Science and Research Section of the International Association of Gerontology & Geriatrics -- European Region, and chair of the Israeli Gerontological Society.
 Dr. Lowenstein received the Hazani Prize for Innovation in Aging from the Israeli Ministry of Social Welfare, and the Honorary Citizen from Haifa, Israel, for her work and support in developing services for the aged in the city.

-Dr. Elsa Marziali
+Member - Dr. Elsa Marziali

 Research Associate, National Initiative for the Care of the Elderly (NICE)